raspberrypilearning/octapi-calculating-pi/en/step_5.md

 - a mantissa (the significant digits of the number)
 - an exponent (the power to which the mantissa should be raised)

 The exponent allows the point to be moved around (hence why it is "floating") to accommodate storing a wide range of magnitudes of numbers, from the size of an atom to the mass of the sun!
+This concept is very similar to that of [standard form/scientific notation](https://www.mathsisfun.com/numbers/scientific-notation.html) which you may have previously encountered.

 ### Representing a number in floating point binary